Behind-the-horizon excitations from a single 2d CFT: The emergent thermality and the HHLL correlator

 As a warm-up for our original problem, in the present section, we will review the uniformization mechanism as applied to the HHLL out-of-time-ordered correlator in semi-classical CFT \cite{Fitzpatrick:2015zha}.
 Endowed with the machinery developed in this simple, yet non-trivial, setting we will apply the same algorithm in the following section to the non-equilibrium state \eqref{nonequilibrium}.

 With this aim in view, to set up the stage, let us consider two light operators that are located at the same point in space but separated in time.
-In Lorentzian time, we consider correlators of the form
+In Lorentzian time, we consider expectation values on an energy eigenstate $|H\rangle$ of the form

 under the usual semiclassical assumptions, i.e. $c\gg 1$ with $H > c/24$ and where the scaling weight $h$ of the operator $\cal O$ is ${O}(c^{0})$.
 For simplicity, we have set the angular position of the operator insertions as $\phi = 0$.
 Unless otherwise stated, we will use this configuration throughout the paper.